Dannemann/java-string-compressor/README.md

 This way, we can remove those unnecessary bits and store only the ones we need.
 This is exactly what this library does.

-It is an alternative to Huffman Coding, as it compresses small texts, lets you binary-search directly on the compressed data, and provides a simpler compress/decompress process.
+It is an alternative to Huffman Coding, as it compresses small texts and lets you binary-search directly on the compressed data.

 To compress a string, you can easily use either `FourBitAsciiCompressor`, `FiveBitAsciiCompressor`, or `SixBitAsciiCompressor`.